-The following is a series of reference Kerberos configuration procedures and troubleshooting notes for the supported databases.
+The following pages are reference Kerberos configuration procedures and troubleshooting notes for the supported databases.
 These are meant to serve as examples to be further customized according to the user's specific network environment and security needs.

-4.11.5.1 Oracle database
+4.11.6 Oracle and Kerberos